Types of Income the IRS Doesn't Tax: What to Know for 2025

 Life insurance proceeds

 Life insurance policy proceeds received by a beneficiary after the policyholder's death are generally tax-free.
-However, interest earned on the proceeds may be taxable, and tax rules can get complex if the policyholder surrenders the policy for cash.
+However, interest earned on the proceeds might be taxable, and tax rules can get complex if the policyholder surrenders the policy for cash.

 The IRS has an online tool that can help determine whether life insurance policy proceeds you've received are taxable.